Frequently Asked Questions About the Family Reunification Parole Processes

 During the process, several steps must be completed and will depend on action taken by petitioners and beneficiaries.
 In the initial part of the process, we will review and provide responses to the petitioner’s Form I-134A as quickly as possible.
 After we confirm the Form I-134A, we will email the beneficiary with instructions to create a myUSCIS online account and complete the attestation process and required medical examination by a panel physician.
 In the online account, beneficiaries review their biographic information and complete the necessary attestations for themselves and their children under the age of 18, including the medical attestation which must be completed after each beneficiary completes a required medical exam.

 After attestations are complete and the medical exam results are verified, the beneficiary will then receive instructions to download the CBP One mobile app, where they will submit biographic information and a live photo to CBP.
-After they submit their photo, CBP will vet them to determine whether to issue them an advance travel authorization to the United States to seek parole.
+After they submit their photo, CBP will vet them to determine whether to issue them an advance travel authorization to the United States to be considered for parole.
 CBP may then send the advance travel authorization determination to USCIS to be posted to the beneficiary’s USCIS online account.
 If CBP issues advance authorization to travel, the beneficiary is responsible for arranging and funding their own travel to the United States.
 If issued, advance travel authorization is generally valid for 90 days, and will post to the beneficiary’s myUSCIS online account.

 The status of an advance travel authorization may change at any time as a result of the vetting process.
 Individuals should monitor their myUSCIS online account frequently for messages and notices from USCIS, and for the most current travel authorization status.